Longitudinal Self-Supervised Learning: Longitudinal Self-Supervised Learning

-Now we show how to apply the above strategy to longitudinal neuroimaging studies to inspect the impact of aging on the brain.
-To do so, we assume the phenotypic appearance of the human brain is determined by genotypic and demographic factors of individuals.
-Whern each individual is repeatedly scanned over time, the only factor that changes the brain morphology is the increase of `brain age', while other commonly studied factors, such as gender and ethnicity, are fixed over time.
-Specifically, brain age characterizes the apparent health condition of the brain but not necessarily equals to chronological age (time since birth).
-For example, a patient with neurodegenerative disease can have a higher brain age than a healthy subject albeit they have the same chronological age.
+As mentioned, brain age characterizes the apparent health condition of the brain but not necessarily equals chronological age.
+For example, a patient with neurodegenerative disease can have a higher brain age than a healthy subject albeit they have the same chronological age \citep{Elliott2019,Kaufmann2019}.
+This section describes how to leverage the prior self-supervised learning model to disentangle brain age from longitudinal structural MRIs.

+To do so, we assume that brain age is the dominant factor that changes the brain morphology of an individual across the longitudinal scans while the other genotypic and demographic factors (such as gender and ethnicity) are static over time.
+Based on this assumption, \textit{Condition 2} is omitted from the following analysis as one can not `perturb' those static factors to examine their influence on the image representations in a longitudinal design.
+As such, we now present the Longitudinal Self-Supervised Learning (LSSL) algorithm that performs disentanglement guided by \it{Condition 1}.

-\textbf{Optimization.} To disentangle the direction linked to brain age, we use a standard autoencoder structure to learn the encoder $\g$, which requires learning an additional decoder $\d$ to reconstruct the input image based on $\z$, thus enforcing $\g$ to learn informative representations beyond the single factor of interest.
-Further, we relax the assumption that the disentangled direction has to align with one natural coordinate axe in the representation space (as shown in \cite{rolinek2018variational}, such alignment does not naturally result from the design of autoencoding) and parameterize the direction as a 1D unit vector $\boldsymbol{\tau}\in \Omega_z$ that can be learned during training.
+Let $\mathcal{I}$ be the collection of all MR images and $\mathcal{S}$ be the set of subject-specific image pairs; i.e., $\mathcal{S}$ contains all $\left<\boldsymbol{I}^t, \boldsymbol{I}^s\right>$ such that $\boldsymbol{I}^t$ and $\boldsymbol{I}^s$ are from the same subject with $\boldsymbol{I}^t$ scanned before $\boldsymbol{I}^s$.
+To apply \textit{Condition 1} to disentangle brain age from an image pair, we first assume that the small increase of brain age between the two time points corresponds to the perturbation of $\alpha_1$.
+Next, we relax the colinearity constraint of \textit{Condition 1} that the disentangled direction has to align with the first natural coordinate axe in the representation space (i.e., [1,0,...,0]).
+Instead, we parameterize the direction linked to brain age as a free-form 1D unit vector $\boldsymbol{\tau}\in \Omega_z$ that can be jointly learned during training (Fig. \ref{fig:lssl}).
+This strategy is motivated by the findings of \cite{rolinek2018variational}, which suggest that the encoder network by itself does not have the capacity to model arbitrary rotations of the representation space.